patriciaarcher/hello-world/index.md

 link to the [linked-page](linked-page.md)

+link to a header in the same page but a different part [like this](#header-to-link-to)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/patriciaarcher/hello-world/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.